Pediatric Care

 Ear Infection Symptoms by Type

 Ear pain is a neon advertisement for an ear infection, but it's not the only thing to look out for.
-Ear infections wreak other kinds of havoc.
+Ear infections can cause several other symptoms too.

 Here’s a breakdown of symptoms by ear infection type.